thoughtram/blog/_posts/2016-03-21-template-driven-forms-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Isn't that cool?
-We can basically take this JSON object as it is and send it straight to a remote server for what ever we want to do with it.
+We can basically take this JSON object as it is and send it straight to a remote server for whatever we want to do with it.
 Oh wait, what if we actually want to have some more structure and make our form object look like this?

 {% highlight json %}
 {% raw %}